 (This is a common course number.
-Last year's course prefix/number GPY 103)
+Former course prefix/number GPY 103)

 This course focuses on the development of regional variations of culture.
 Topics include the distribution of races, religions, and languages.
 Aspects of material culture are also included.
 Emphasis is on origins and diffusion.
 (3 Lec.)